lpantano/mypubs/post/mirqc_with_bcbio.md

 [isomiRs](https://en.wikipedia.org/wiki/IsomiR) analysis as well.
 Read more about why [isomiRs are important](http://link_to_bibliography_seqcluster).

+Although is not covered here, it is important to mention the pipeline uses [miRDeep2](https://www.mdc-berlin.de/8551903/en/) for de-novo miRNA discovery.
+In this case, it uses all samples for this analysis and then seqbuster for quantification of only the novel miRNAs.

 ### other smallRNAs quantification
 `bcbio` uses [seqcluster](http://github.com/lpantano/seqcluster) to detect